 Yields fluctuated throughout Q4 and bond prices followed accordingly.
-The Fund returned -0.35% in December and -1.30 in Q4, underperforming the index slightly as the index return.
+The Fund returned -0.15% in December and -0.68 in Q4, which was inline with the index.

 Over the quarter we saw elevated inflation, hawkish central bank policy shifts and the emergence of the Omicron Covid-19 variant.
 In bond markets, 10-year government yields were largely unchanged.
 Yields followed a downward trajectory for most of the quarter before reversing in the final weeks of the year as sentiment improved.